On this page:

 - You should see the additional hard drive disk; right-click on it, choose New partition, then follow the instructions to format the hard drive.

-- Test to see if the drive is now recognized by going to Windows Explorer (a new drive letter should appear)
+- Test to see if the drive is now recognized by going to File Explorer (a new drive letter should appear)

 If your USB drive is working correctly, you can set it as a backup destination for an existing backup job in Backup4all, or create a new one.